FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/working_efficiently_with_jupyter_lab.md

 </p>
 </figure>

-### 4. The %autoreload extension is your best friend

-If we use an IDE for development as advocated in 3. we will run into an obvious problem.
+If we use an IDE for development we will run into an obvious problem.
 How can we modify a function in our package and have these modifications reflected in our notebook without restarting the kernel every time?
 At this point I want to introduce you to your new best friend, the [autoreload extension].
 Just add in the first cell of your notebook
 ```python
 %load_ext autoreload
 %autoreload 2
 ```
 and execute.
-This extension reloads modules before executing user code and thus allows you to use your IDE for development while executing it inside of Jupyter.
+This extension reloads modules before executing user code and thus allows you to use your IDE for development while executing it inside of JupyterLab.

-### Remote sessions

-## Useful extensions

-## Neat Tricks

-## PySpark

-## Conclusion

-Verweis auf das Repo.
+### 4. Create your personal notebook template

+After I have been using notebooks for a while I realized that in many cases the content of the first cell looks quite similar over many of the notebooks I created.
+Still, whenever I started something new I typed down the same imports and searched StackOverflow for some Pandas, Seaborn etc. settings.
+Consequently, a good advise is to have a `template.ipynb` notebook somewhere that includes imports of popular packages and often used settings.
+Instead of creating a new notebook with JupyterLab you then just right-click the `template.ipynb` notebook and click *Duplicate*.

+The content of my `template.ipynb` is basically:
 ```python
 import sys
 import logging